-If your vehicle has reading lamps, press the button located next to the lamp to turn them on.
+If your vehicle has reading lamps, press the button located next to the lamp to turn the lamp on.
 The lamps can be adjusted to point in the direction you want.

 Press the button again to turn the lamp off.